jwilk-mirrors/pyexiv2/doc/tutorial.rst

 This tutorial is meant to give you a quick overview of what pyexiv2 allows you to do.
 You can just read it through or follow it interactively, in which case you will need to have pyexiv2 installed.
+It doesn't cover all the possibilities offered by pyexiv2, only a basic subset of them.
+For complete reference, see the :doc:`api`.

 Let's get started!